 Melanin is present in excess in the adipose tissue of obese individuals owing to its anti-inflammatory and anti-oxidative properties.
 The body of these individuals is under oxidative stress.

 The melanocortin receptors help resolve inflammation in brain tissue by modulating NF-kappaB-mediated transcription following brain injury.
 Naturally occurring Alpha-MSH has also been demonstrated to hold neuroprotective properties.
 The melanocortins accelerate neuro-physical recovery after spinal cord injury and repair.
 MC1R and MC4R modulation may have many beneficial effects in treating Alzheimer’s, depression, autism spectrum disorder, and schizophrenia.

 7. Alcohol and Drug Abuse

-A large number of researches have provided evidence for the role of Melanotan 2 peptide in opioid and alcohol addiction.
-The Melanocortin system promotes tolerance to the antinociceptive property of morphine through MC4R.
-MC4R and opioid receptors’ distribution show a significant overlap in various brain and spinal cord areas, thus providing the neuroanatomical basis for this effect.
+Many research studies have suggested the potential of Melanotan 2 peptide for supporting opioid and alcohol addiction treatments.
+The melanocortin system promotes tolerance to the antinociceptive property of morphine through MC4R.
+MC4R and opioid receptors’ distribution significantly overlap in various brain and spinal cord areas, thus providing the neuroanatomical basis for this effect.

-There is laboratory evidence for the effect of Melanotan 2 peptide in enhancing the impact of naltrexone to blunt the intake of ethanol.
-The melanocortin system also plays its part by regulating mesostriatal and mesolimbic dopamine systems in reward-based addiction phenomenon.
+There are laboratory study reports supporting the theory that Melanotan 2 peptide may enhance the impact of naltrexone to blunt ethanol intake.
+The melanocortin system also plays its part by regulating mesostriatal and mesolimbic dopamine systems in the reward-based addiction phenomenon.